 who do you think you are

-This video expresses the experience of ripping the book apart, destroying it as you go.
+The video below expresses the experience of ripping the book apart, destroying it as you go.

 The book, printed on fragile newsprint, is meant to be physically tempting - you immediately want to reach out and rip it apart, despite our cultural training to never destroy books.

 I created this tattoo illustration to reference both the Jimmy Santiago Baca poem which accompanies the text, as well as a Spanish idiom whose meaning roughly translates to "An apple doesn't fall far from the tree."